New York Central 3001: Retirement and attempted restoration

 In March 1957, the NYC sold No. 3001 to the Texas and Pacific Railway (T&P), to replace the heavily vandalized and subsequently scrapped T&P 2-10-4 "Texas"-type No. 638, which had been on display at the Texas State Fairgrounds there from 1949 to 1955.
 The T&P then donated No. 3001, masquerading as T&P No. 909, to the city of Dallas, Texas.
 The city later donated No. 3001, still masquerading as T&P No. 909, to the local Southwest Historical Society, who put it on display at their Age of Steam Railroad Museum.

 Sometime during its display period in Dallas, the locomotive was borrowed by a power plant for use as a stationary steam generator.
-In 1976, Robert G. Spaugh, founding member of the Lakeshore Railroad Historical Foundation, discovered the disposition of No. 3001 and sought out bringing the engine back to home territory.
+In 1976, Robert G. Spaugh, founding member of the Lakeshore Railroad Historical Foundation, discovered the disposition of No. 3001 and sought to bring it back to its original home base territory.
 Alongside his plans to bring No. 3001 back to Elkhart, Spaugh also dreamed of restoring No. 3001 to operating condition and operating excursions over former NYC trackage.
-In 1981 or 1982, Spaugh cosmetically restored 3001 to its as-built New York Central appearance.
+In 1981 or 1982, Spaugh cosmetically restored No. 3001 to its original as-built NYC appearance.
 In April 1984, the Southwest Historical Society reached an agreement with the Lakeshore Railroad Historical Foundation to trade No. 3001 in exchange for Pennsylvania Railroad GG1 No. 4903, and the L-3a was subsequently towed eastward to the foundation's location in Elkhart, Indiana.
 In 1986 or 1987, No. 3001 was leased to the city of Elkhart for a term of 100 years.